jfforero/Map2Unity/README.md

-#  Google Map to Unity3D
+#  Google Maps to Unity3D

 This Unity3D project allows you to create cube maps using Google Maps.
 To get started, you'll need to provide a valid API key.